 When it’s time to go wild, Hartley’s Crocodile Adventures offers mobility and visually impaired visitors an accessible day learning about native and exotic wildlife.
 The park provides complimentary wheelchair hire and accepts the Australian Companion Card.
 Assistance and guide dogs are welcome on the lagoon cruise, in the restaurant and at selected wildlife displays.
 With prior arrangement, provisions can be made to mind assistance dogs with a Wildlife Keeper to help where assistance dogs may frighten wildlife.
 The majority of the 2100 metres of timber boardwalk are accessible, and areas which are not are clearly signed.
 The park holds numerous wildlife shows throughout the day from the amphitheater and the highlight is getting up close to one of the fifty feisty crocodiles leaping through the air as your Skipper pole feeds them on board the lagoon cruise.
 Boarding the cruise is via a flat ramp from the waiting area directly onto the boat.
 With two accessible bathrooms in the park and dedicated parking at the entrance, a full day at Hartley’s rounds out your tropical reef and rainforest touring.

 Touring and beaching equal a healthy appetite, but not before a sundowner on the balcony of The Tin Shed overlooking the Port Douglas Inlet.
 Parking and ramp access out the front lead you to the lift and one of the best views in town!
-Check out the various dining options from uber casual at Port Douglas’ oldest pub, The Central Hotel, succulent seafood on the street at 2Fish or On the Inlet, or a touch of authentic Italian at Sassi Cuchina & Bar.
+Check out the various dining options from uber casual at Port Douglas’ oldest pub, The Central Hotel, succulent seafood on the street at On the Inlet, or a touch of authentic Italian at Sassi Cuchina & Bar.
 Salsa Bar & Grill also have mobility access and a disabled bathroom – be sure to call ahead and the friendly team will be able to assist.
 If you want to stick to ocean views, the decks at Hemingway’s Brewery on the Crystalbrook Superyacht Marina or the Yacht Club overlook all those superyachts we secretly yearn for!

 Tourism Port Douglas Daintree is committed to making travel accessible to everyone, regardless of ability, so if we haven’t covered what you are looking for as part of your tropical holiday, get in touch with us – we’re always available to help.
 For further information, you can also go the Douglas Shire Access Directory.